 Recently on Facebook, a novice sailor and wannabe cruiser asked for the cons of the cruising life.
 When I saw Pamela Webster’s reply, I asked her if she’d expand her answer into a guest post.
-Do you agree with her?

 If you ask longtime cruisers if you should go cruising, you’ll hear tons of positive stories about the wonderful life.
 Cruiser missionaries are happy to tell you about beautiful anchorages, interesting people, and the freedom that comes with a nomadic life on board.